Linda K. Zecher

 Brook joined Houghton Mifflin Harcourt in January 2013 from the White House, where he held the role of Chief Information Officer (CIO) since 2009.
 With over ten years’ experience in technology strategy and implementation, Brook joined the White House team in 2008 to spearhead the Obama-Biden transition project.
 Prior to that, he held several senior IT leadership roles, including within the Democratic National Convention Committee, The American Red Cross’ Hurricane Recovery Program and QRS Newmedia.
 Brook holds an honors degree in Political Communications from The George Washington University.

 Senior Vice President, International Markets

-Mark joined HMH in December 2012 from Pearson Education where he most recently served as Senior Vice President of Sales and Marketing within the company’s English Language Learning division.
+Mark joined HMH in November 2012 from Pearson Education where he most recently served as Senior Vice President of Sales and Marketing, English Language Training from August 2008 to October 2012.
 Prior to that, he held a number of senior regional management, sales and marketing roles across Asia Pacific, Latin America, and Europe as part of Pearson’s global education business.
 As Head of the International Markets division at HMH, Mark leads a global sales, marketing and business development team responsible for extending the Company’s global footprint across key markets in Asia Pacific, Latin America and the Middle East.